pyk595/tp/docs/DeveloperGuide.md

     1. Test case: `remind 1 r/Some task rd/x` (Where x is a date in the future)<br>
        Expected: Reminder is saved for the first contact with the given date and description.
-       Details are shown in the status message.
+       Details are shown in the result display message.

     1. Test case: `remind`<br>
-       Expected: Error details shown in the status message.
-Status bar remains the same.
+       Expected: Error details shown in the result display message.
+Command box remains the same.

     1. Test case: `remind 1 r/Some task rd/2000-01-01`<br>
        Expected: Reminder is not saved.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the result display message.
+Command box remains the same.

     1. Other incorrect add reminder commands to try: `remind 1`, `remind 1 r/ rd/y`, `remind 1 r/x rd/`, `...` (where x is a string and y is a valid reminder date)<br>
        Expected: Similar to previous.